zcwsmile/Naive/devnote.md

-# Mini Search Engine Project
+# Project Naive

+* just for learning purposes, just for fun *

 ---